ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Introduction

-This paper introduces a receiver-side scheduling approach that smooths object release timing by operating at the point where recovery-time variability becomes visible.
-The scheduler observes when each object was generated and when it is recovered, and uses this information to release objects with a stable cadence.
-The scheduler does not attempt to estimate path delay.
-It instead infers the required timing offset implicitly by comparing sender timestamps with local recovery times, rising quickly when recovery is late and falling only gradually when recovery is early.
-This upper-envelope behavior keeps the schedule aligned with recent delay peaks and ensures that most objects complete recovery before their scheduled release.
-The result is smooth playback with minimal added latency.
-The scheduler runs entirely on the receiver clock and requires no feedback or synchronization.
+This report introduces Adaptive Release Control (\arc), a receiver-side release scheduling protocol that smooths delivery timing by operating at the point where recovery-time variability becomes visible. \arc\ uses timestamps generated by the LT3 sender together with local recovery times to release data blocks in a manner that reflects the sender’s timing, thereby maintaining ordering and limiting reordering when necessary, and producing stable release timing with minimal additional latency given network conditions.
+It operates entirely on the receiver clock and requires no feedback, synchronization, or changes to the underlying transport.

-Receiver-side scheduling includes additional mechanisms useful in practical systems.
-Quantized scheduling locks release times to increments aligned with the application cadence, which suppresses micro-level jitter.
+\arc\ includes additional mechanisms useful in practical systems.
+Quantized scheduling locks release times to increments aligned with the timing of block transmissions at the LT3 sender and suppresses micro-level jitter.
 A bounded in-order guard preserves sequencing when recovery completes out of order while preventing unbounded waiting for delayed predecessors.
 These refinements rely only on local timing information and do not alter the sender or underlying transport.

-The approach integrates cleanly with overlay systems such as the BitRipple Tunnel (BRT), a deployed software system designed for immersive and interactive traffic \cite{AggarwalLubyMinder2025Immersive}.
-BRT operates at the application layer between cooperating endpoints and forwards objects without altering the application’s transport protocol.
-In this environment, receiver-side scheduling runs as a separate module that regulates when recovered objects are delivered to the application.
+The approach integrates cleanly with LT3, a network-layer system currently deployed as an overlay \cite{AggarwalLubyMinder2025Immersive}.
+LT3 operates between cooperating endpoints and forwards packets without altering the transport protocols it carries.
+In typical deployments, the LT3 sender and receiver are placed close to the application endpoints, so most timing distortion arises on the path between them.
+Receiver-side scheduling restores this timing at the LT3 receiver before reconstructed blocks are released from LT3 toward the application.

-The design is transport agnostic.
-Receiver-side scheduling can be integrated after reassembly or recovery in systems based on TCP, QUIC, WebRTC, RTP, UDP, or similar protocols.
-It is equally compatible with receive paths that reconstruct larger objects from packets before presenting them to the application.
+\arc\ applies to traffic carried through LT3 independent of the specific protocols or data formats involved.
+When traffic such as TCP, QUIC, WebRTC, RTP, or UDP is carried through LT3 with \arc, preserving the timing of data entering the LT3 sender at the receiver improves behavior across a wide range of conditions.
+This effect is demonstrated in the evaluation sections below.